RohanVDvivedi/Cutlery/README.md

 # Cutlery
-A C (standard C99) library that provides configurable data structures, serving as a backpack for any systems programming project.
+A C (standard C99) library that provides configurable (and intrusive (data structures), where necessary) data structures, serving as a backpack for any systems programming project.

 It manages pointers to your structures, and not your structures. i.e. if you insert an element to it, then that particular element and not its copy gets inserted.
 This is unlike c++ STL containers.
-Thus, it is inherently slow compared to C++ STL containers for smaller structures.

 Almost all the containers like Singlylist, Linkedlist, Bst, Hashmap (and even Heap) use intrusive nodes for management of the container.